I am an Assistant Math Professor at Virginia Commonwealth University, where I

 I've had the privilege to collaborate with many smart people.
 (I have 38 coauthors to date.)
 By clicking below, you can read about some of them.

-This spring I am teaching two classes: Math 307 Multivariate Calculus and Math 787 Graph Coloring.
-For 307, everything is on blackboard.
-For 787, I'll be lecturing mainly from A Guide to the Discharging Method.
+This fall I am teaching two classes: Math 307 Multivariate Calculus and Math 515 Numerical Analysis I. For each class, everything is on Blackboard.

 Sabbatical during Spring 2013